 Problem Addressed

 Call records are a great source of information on real-life networks, but finding insights from intricate datasets can be hard.
 It is now well known that mobile phone data can be a valuable asset for analysts tasked with the investigation of criminal activity.
 Phone operators are authorized to collect information about whom their users call, for how long and from where.
 In certain circumstances, that data can be used by law enforcement.
 But how can investigators find insights quickly within intricate, sometimes very large, networks of phone records data?
 The first step for investigators wanting to leverage graph technology, is to model the data as a graph.
 The data, phone operators provide law enforcement with, is often tabular (a list) but inherently, phone record data constitute a graph, or a network, of devices linked together via calls.
 For years, investigators had to work with this data as tables and rows because the technology in use, relational databases, was built that way.
 Now we have so many types of databases to keep data in different way.
+Now we have so many types of database to keep the data.
 In this project I choose Neo4j and MongoDB database to make comparison between them to know which is better.

 DBMS Solution Considered